-To understand how an earnings report affects a company's stock price, it's important that we look at five important metrics (among others) that consist of an earnings report.
+To understand how an earnings report affects a company's stock price, it's important that we look at five important performance metrics (among others) that consist of an earnings report.
 These metrics essentially define how a company performed since its last quarter.

 You can view earnings reports for any publicly traded company the second they are released to the public through PR Newswire or Business Wire, which is then available on financial news websites such as Yahoo!
 Finance, USA Today, Zacks, and many others.